Castle in the Sand

 "It just... hovers there, almost like it's waiting.
 And then it collapses, rolls in on itself, going back out to greet the next one."
 He pushed his straight fingers through the lines, deepening the furrows he'd plowed.

 "The next.
 Six, is that?"

-"Sixxxx."
-His voice purred in her ear.
+"Ssssixxxx."
+His warm baritone voice purred in her ear; no innocent squeaking here, completely in control of the story.
 He drew the numeral in the sand; a perfect plump oval, a curving tail.
 Then another one the opposite way.
 Six and nine.
 Poked a hole in each.
 Yin and yang.